 Drake is without a doubt his generation's unrivaled superstar and an artist who's quickly rising through the all-time ranks with every new Top 100 hit and platinum album.
-An internet sensai capable of flipping rap beefs and ghostwriting scandals into sold-out festivals complete with memes projected behind him, he understands how to manuever in the digital era better than anyone.
+An internet Sensai capable of flipping rap beef and ghostwriting scandals into sold-out festivals complete with memes projected behind him, he understands how to maneuver in the digital era better than anyone.
 Like the Tyrannosaurus or the Triceratops in their age, he is perfectly evolved for his time and his environment.

 It doesn't matter.
 Like he's transcended every other barrier before him, Drake's transcended the bounds of the mere album.
 His loose Soundcloud releases garner GRAMMY nominations, every song on IYRTITL, his so-called "mixtape," charted on Billboard.
 And so now we have VIEWS, an album two years in the making that feels less like a highly-anticipated album and more like yet another guaranteed blockbuster that only needs to actually drop to continue his streak of platinum albums.
 I predicted that VIEWS would in retrospect prove to be Peak Drake, the album that later signaled his moment of highest importance, and it's finally time to put the predictions and hypotheticals aside and get to the real thing.
 Finally.

 Change of pace, these sparkling synths sound like a fairy having an orgasm.
 Switched it up to the raps here, shout out to Moms, apparently he's got to take pills to go to sleep now.
 His time hanging out with Future is finally paying off.
 Pretty typical Drake confessional, mid-tempo jam.
 Whatever that female vocal sample is, it's perfect.
 Way more impressed with the production than the vocals so far (only on song two though).
 Wait, does this song have a hook?
 Dude just rhymed "jang a lang" with "major thangs."
 That's exactly the kind of Drake line you make fun of at first and then find yourself singing along to at full volume the next time you're alone in the car.
 He's the master of those moments.
 Sneaky good moments.
-He'd die for it - die for what?
+He'd die for it—die for what?
 The success?
 His city?
-Death wish Drake just doesn't carry any weight.
-This background noise at the end's got me still hooked though - is that another song? - lot of great small touches so far.
+Deathwish Drake just doesn't carry any weight.
+This background noise at the end's got me still hooked though—Is that another song?—a lot of great small touches so far.